vldmrkl/blog/content/posts/2018-12-08--contribution-to-mozilla-firefox/index.md

 ## Set up
 First of all, I had to set up a project on my local machine.
 It was a new experience for me because Mozilla uses **Mercurial** as their primary source control tool (you can still use <a href="https://github.com/glandium/git-cinnabar/wiki/Mozilla:-A-git-workflow-for-Gecko-development" target="_blank" rel="noopener noreferrer">Git</a>, but it’s more tricky to set up).
 However, I found that Mercurial workflow and commands are very much like Git.

-I’m using macOS, and here are the instructions to set up Firefox on your macOS device:
+I’m using macOS, and here are the instructions to set up Firefox on your macOS device:<br />
 _1._ Install Mercurial:
 ```shell
 brew install mercurial